vrugtehagel/aoc-2024/README.md

 The tasks available are:

-- `deno task day [day]` to run the solution for a specific day.
-Here, `[day]` should be replaced with the day number (e.g. `deno task day 3`).
+- `deno task day [day]` to run the solution for a specific day, with an optional `--example` flag.
+Here, `[day]` should be replaced with the day number (e.g.
+  `deno task day 3`).
 It then runs each solution, for both parts, both example and real inputs, and compares them against the specified output files, if any.
+  If the `--example` flag is given, the main inputs are ignored (for easier debugging).
 - `deno task test` runs all solutions against the real inputs.
 If an output is not given, the test is skipped.
 This task runs on commits to `main`.